Bi-Temporal Memory

 valid_from=day1, recorded_from=day3, source="crm")

-# Correct: actually "high", retroactive to day 1 (recorded day 5)
+# Correct it: actually "high", retroactive to day 1 (recorded day 5)

 mem.correct_fact(fact.fact_id, "high",